-No. Description 1 Explains the node status indicated by different colors.
+No. Description Explains the node status indicated by different colors.
 Green: The node is connected and the networking signal is good.
-Yellow: The node is connected and the networking signal is fair Red: The node is connected and the networking signal is poor. • Grey: The node is offline.
+1 Yellow: The node is connected and the networking signal is fair Red: The node is connected and the networking signal is poor. • Grey: The node is offline.
 2 Form a network topology.
 For details, see Controller information and Agent information.
-3 Torm a network topology.
-For details, see controller information and Agent information .
+3 - and - specific details, see estationed internation and - specific internation.
 4 Used to Add a node.
+You can perform Scanning networking , view the method of MESH button networking or Wired networking , or view the recommended solution to the networking exception.
 5 Used for One-click optimization.
 6 Used to Reboot all nodes.
 7 Used to Turn on/off all indicators .

-4.2.1 Controller information
+3.2.1 Controller information